 These are all forms of compensation that affect the feeds and speeds of your cutters quite a lot.
 I've built all of them into G-Wizard so I can quit worrying about it.
 The math to do it is available on the web if you Google for it, or you can just use a calculator like G-Wizard to figure it out for you.
 There are several of them out there.
 Some CAM programs do this kind of compensation as well.

 How Much Feed is Too Little Feed?

-it's about tool life.
+Now here is the dark side of chip thinning and similar compensation: it isn't just about going faster, it's about tool life.
 Amazingly, just when you think you're really babying your cutters by reducing the feedrate and taking light cuts, you're actually giving them the worst possible treatment.
 Surface finish may improve (because the tool is essentially burnishing the workpiece), but tool life will go way down.
 Consider a magnified view of your cutting edge versus the material: